l7mp/learning-go/99-labs/01-setup/README.md

 ### Generate the exercises

-Change to the root of the git repo and make sure to read the instructions in the `README.md` file.
+Change to the root of the git repo and make sure to read the instructions in the main `README.md` file.
 The below summarizes the main steps.
+Then make sure to store your student id in the file named `STUDENT_ID` and issue `make generate` to generate the tests:

 ``` shell
 echo <MY-STUDENT-ID> > STUDENT_ID